jokade/angulate2/README.md

 [Scala.js](http://www.scala-js.org/) bindings for [Angular 2](http://www.angular.io).
 The goal is to provide an API/ experience very similar to the [TypeScript API](https://angular.io/docs/ts/latest/guide/cheatsheet.html) of Angular 2.

-**WARNING: This is work in progress (alpha status)!**
+**WARNING: This is work in progress!**
-Most of the features of Angular2 are still missing and the API may change at any time without notice!
+Many of the features of Angular2 are still missing and the angulate2 API may still change significantly.

 **IMPORTANT: angulate2 now uses the CommonJS module format introduced with Scala.js 0.6.13 instead of global scope.
   The entire code basis is currently being refactored to facilitate this.**